EventStore/EventStore/docs/server/configuration/security.md

 ```

 ::: note
 If a policy update is invalid, it will not be applied and an error will be logged.
-ESDB will continue running with the previous valid policy in place.
+EventStoreDB will continue running with the previous valid policy in place.
 :::

 #### Stream Policy Schema